-&lt;sup>1 Beginning in FY 2007, utility-funded conservation savings, for which the utility is claiming credit towards the High Water Mark, will be included in the RED Book (in addition to BPA-funded conservation savings).
+1 Beginning in FY 2007, utility funded conservation savings, for which the utility is claiming credit towards its Contract High Water Mark, will be included in the RED Book (in addition to BPA-funded conservation savings).
+2 Prior to the April 2004 edition of the RED Book, this graph also included savings from the ConMod program.